Python-Markdown/markdown/docs/extensions/fenced_code_blocks.md

 ````

 Valid options include any option accepted by Pygments' [`HTMLFormatter`] except for the `full` option, as well as any
-options accepted by the relevant [lexer] (each language has its own lexer).
-While most lexers don't have options that
+options accepted by the relevant [lexer][lexer] (each language has its own lexer).
+While most lexers don't have
-are all that useful in this context, there are a few important exceptions.
-For example, the [PHP lexer's]
+options that are all that useful in this context, there are a few important exceptions.
+For example, the
-`startinline` option eliminates the need to start each code fragment with `<?php`.
+[PHP lexer's] `startinline` option eliminates the need to start each code fragment with `<?php`.

 [`HTMLFormatter`]: https://pygments.org/docs/formatters/#HtmlFormatter
 [lexer]: https://pygments.org/docs/lexers/